gwu-data-mining-finalproject/Final-Project-GroupX/Code/README.md

 of the repository).
 Then configure the interpreter to meet the requirements described in the [Interpreter](Python Interpreter Environment) section above.

-Locate a file entitled `driver.py` located at the 'Final-Project-GroupX' folder level of the repository.
-This is the only code file not located inside a `*/Code` folder, and is only used to launch the gui.
+Locate a file entitled [driver.py](../driver.py) located at the 'Final-Project-GroupX' folder level of the repository.
+This is the only code file not located inside a Code folder, and is only used to launch the gui.

 Right click the file, and click `Run Driver`, which will have a green arrow next